mrisher/smtp-sts/mta-sts.md

 * If a new, unvalidated policy exists, attempt to deliver in compliance with this policy.
 If this attempt succeeds *or* the new policy mode is `report`, mark the policy as "validated" and remove the previously cached policy.
-(If the new policy has `max_age` equal to `0`--i.e., it is a revocation policy--delivery can proceed immediately, and the cache unconditionally purged.)

 * If a new, unvalidated policy with mode set to `enforce` was attempted and failed to validate, deliver the message in compliance with the old, previously